People want deep relaxation after an exhausting day and they love to go for a shower in the bathtub.

 We hope your bathtub will hold water after following each of the above steps correctly.

-You might be interested to read also: Bathtub Drain Shoe Leak
+You might be interested to read also our another comprehensive article of: Bathtub Drain Shoe Leak

 How to Keep Water in A Bathtub If the Stopper Doesn’t Work